elephantscale/spring-cloud-labs/16-containerize-your-microservices-using-docker-and-manage-container-images/16-lab.md

 ### **Part 1: Installing Docker**

 1. **Download Docker Desktop.**
-   - Visit [Docker Desktop](https://www.docker.com/products/docker-desktop) and download the installer for your operating system (Windows, macOS, or Linux).
+   - Visit [Docker Desktop](https://www.docker.com/products/docker-desktop) and download the installer for your operating system.

 2. **Install Docker Desktop.**
    - Run the installer and follow the setup instructions.